-Budgeted cost: £23, 754
+Budgeted cost: £18,504

 Activity Evidence that supports this approach Challenge number(s) addressed Improving focus on raising attainment for all children by improved monitoring and intervention Coaching and supporting staff (teachers and support) with teaching and learning strategies to continue to raise attainment.
-Interventions to support accelerated progress SLT carrying out PP monitoring and overseeing intervention timetables 1, 4 Read, Write Inc training for all staff including teachers and teaching assistants to ensure phonics is taught consistently and to a high standard across the school.
-English hub to complete an audit and support to all staff delivering Phonics sessions.
+Interventions to support accelerated progress.
+SLT carrying out PP monitoring and overseeing intervention 1, 4 Read, Write Inc training/updates/support for all teachers and teaching assistants to ensure phonics is taught consistently and to a high standard across the school.
+English hub to support for the school to provide continued professional development for all staff when delivering high quality phonics sessions.
 1, 4 Staff CPD High quality CPD for all staff is essential to follow EEF principles.
-This is revisited in staff meeting and inset sessions 1, 2, 3, 4, Maths Hub-teacher attendance/ supply costs Mastery approaches are used in every maths lesson.
+This is revisited in staff meeting and inset sessions.
+1, 2, 3, 4, Maths Hub-teacher attendance/ supply costs Mastery approaches are used in every maths lesson.
 Continuous CPD for staff.
 4